 College of Business seeks area businesses and non-profits to participate in consultation classes

-Montana State University’s College of Business is seeking local and regional businesses and non-profit organizations that would be willing to offer management students practical business experience during the upcoming fall semester in return for research, issue analysis or operational advice.
+Montana State University’s College of Business is seeking local and regional businesses and non-profit organizations that would be willing to offer management students practical business experience during the upcoming spring semester in return for research, issue analysis or operational advice.